www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/weekly-t32-process-project-status-weekly.md

   Consider creating a coverage report for this ,too.
 * [ ] Create distinct code coverage reports for unit tests, integration tests and functionality tests.
 # Done Task
+* [x] Fix push CI.
+    * [x] GitHub.
+    * [x] Codeberg
+    * [x] Enable E-Mail notification on the Codeberg CI.
+      -> It is not possible to enable e-mail notifications just for CI.
+      Therefore, it is not done, in order to avoid notification spamming regarding [CI requests](https://codeberg.org/Codeberg-e.V./requests/issues) etc. .
 * [x] Enable `dominant management` for daily Codeberg workflow, in order to speed it up and lessen resource usage.
   -> This was already the case.
 * [x] Execute tests of shell projects in daily CI as well. - This was already the case.